top of page

 I approach my curatorial practice as a catalyst for community engagement & development, communication, learning, and shared experience.
 My vision and goal is to create and work within an art-centered environment that is a democratic, transformational space that nurtures inclusivity, constructive dialogue, and represents a multiplicity of perspectives.

 My style is comprised of close collaborations with colleagues, artists, & the community to develop exhibitions and programming that foster curiosity, communication, and offer new experiences.
-By embracing and exploring various histories, issues, concepts, contemporary art, and social movements, the groundwork is set to form programs and environments that are animated by diverse, timely thought, where the models that emerge follow creative urges rather than the other way around.
-I take a creative approach to curating and programming to form structures and models that work for the goals of each individual project.
+By embracing and exploring various histories, issues, concepts, contemporary art, and social movements, the groundwork is set to form programs and environments that are animated by diverse, timely thought.
+My creative approach to curating and programming forms structures and models that work for the goals of each individual project or program.

 I strive to create rigorous exhibitions and programs that ask questions about how art matters in the world, our communities, and in our everyday lives.
 I take an approach that steps out of the box as necessary; offering adventurous yet accessible programming that creates a context for both individual and shared community experience, and connects meaning with making for personal, memorable, transformative experiences.